pulumi/docs/content/docs/using-pulumi/debugging/_index.md

 }
 ```

-navigate to the `Run and Debug` menu on the left pane, and then click the Start Debugging (F5) button with the `Node.js: Attach` configuration.
+Navigate to the `Run and Debug` menu on the left pane, and then click the Start Debugging (F5) button with the `Node.js: Attach` configuration.

-Depending on your setup, you may need to attach multiple times until the right node process is found.
+Depending on your setup, you may need to attach multiple times until the right `node` process is found.
 For example, you may be running Node.js policy packs that will hit the debugger as well.

 Now you can step through the program and inspect variables.
 Once completed, resume the execution and let the Pulumi CLI complete.